medialab/minet/docs/cli.md

   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
+  --silent                      Whether to suppress all the log and progress
+                                bars.
+Can be useful when piping.
   -h, --help                    show this help message and exit

 examples: